 Granularity & referencing: HL7 V3 models are broken into 3 main types - wrappers, payloads and Common Message Element Types (CMETs).
 These are combined into interactions to define the set of content that can be sent over the wire at one time.
 In some cases, the granularity of each of these models will exactly align with the granularity of FHIR resources, but not always.
 V3 models are divided based on the expectation of re-use.
 FHIR models are divided based on whether the objects they represent are considered to be able to "stand alone".
 In HL7 V3, numerous models can exist to represent the same essential underlying healthcare information construct.
 For example, at the HL7 International level, there are 10 different CMETs for the concept of "Patient".
 In addition, some payload models represent patient directly without using CMETs.
 Further variation exists in the V3 models created by HL7 affiliates and other V3 implementers.
 Each of these different CMETs has their own schema and may use different element names, different levels of nesting and different constraints.
 With FHIR, there is only one Patient resource.
 Many profiles can be created on that resource, but all of them will use the same schema and support the same wire format.

 Design by constraint: The design methodology in V3 is one of "design by constraint".
 The idea is that all data needed for any sort of healthcare communication is represented in the HL7 RIM.
 All other data models simply constrain the RIM to reflect the needs of particular domain spaces.
 This starts at the international level with further refinement happening in individual countries, projects and finally specific implementations.
 As models become closer to the implementer, they become less abstract.
 The result is a tendency for V3 models to be extremely broad in their coverage and capability and also somewhat abstract.
-They need to be in order to ensure that all possible implementations in the space covered by that model can be proper constraints on it.
+They need to be in this way to ensure that all possible implementations in the space covered by that model can be properly constrained on that model.
 As well, each model produces its own schema and, in most cases, constrained schemas are not strictly wire-compatible with the schemas of the model being constrained.

 FHIR takes a different approach.
 FHIR resources do not attempt to represent all data elements that could possibly be used in a space.
 Instead, only those data elements that are expected to be used by "most" implementations within the scope of the resource are considered part of the core resource definition.
 (This is sometimes referred to as "The 80% rule" - if approximately 80% of systems maintaining the resource will support the element, then it is part of core).
 All other data elements are expected to be handled using extensions.
 Profiles are used both to constrain resources and to define extensions appropriate to narrower implementation spaces.
 Wire format interoperability is retained across all profiles on a given resource.